 - Line the bottom of a 25 cm diameter round springform cake tin with baking paper and grease the sides with butter

-- Separate the eggs and beat the egg whites (they have to be room temperature) in a grease-free glass or porcelain bowl until stiff peaks form
+- Separate the eggs and beat the egg whites until stiff peaks form.

-- Add the almond flour (or ground almonds), baking powder and cream and mix until you have a smooth dough.
+- Stir together the almond flour, baking powder and spices.
+Ad to the wet ingredients and mix until you have a smooth dough.

 - Gently fold in the egg whites.

-- Pour into your springform, decorate with cinnamon sticks and almonds and bake ca 40 minutes until the cake is cooked but still a little gooey in the centre.
+- Pour into your springform, decorate with cinnamon sticks and almonds and bake around 40 minutes until the cake is cooked but still a little gooey in the centre.